 How can you be a fan of Jerry Garcia and not have an envelope filter?
 Greg uses the Mad Professor Snow White Auto Wah.
 This is a pretty fantastic pedal since it is really easy to dial in a great tone.
 Put all the knobs at noon and go.
 Instant Jerry in a box.

 Now it’s time to squash your signal and introduce his compressor.
-Currently Greg chooses the MXR Studio Compressor.
+Currently, Greg chooses the MXR Studio Compressor.
 Since another favorite guitar player of his is Lowell George of Little Feat, you need at least one good compressor to get his tone.
-Lowell was know for using a pair of 1176 compressors and this MXR is close to an 1176 in a box that fits on your pedalboard.
+Lowell was known for using a pair of 1176 compressors and this MXR is close to 1176 in a box that fits on your pedalboard.
 Lot’s of control and easy to dial in the right amount quickly using the ratio knob.

 Now we are getting to the drive pedals on the board.
-First on the drive side is the JHS Double barrel.
+First on the drive side is the JHS Double Barrel.
 This is two JHS pedals in one box.
 The left side of the pedal is the JHS Morning Glory.
 This is a light drive and if you hook up a remote switch, you can switch between two different gain settings.
 Greg has this control on the lower level of his board using a Fender amp footswitch.
 The right side of this pedal is the JHS Moonshine.
 This side is set at a higher gain level.

 Having three different gain settings would be enough for most, but not Greg.
 His next pedal is another two in one drive pedal.
 He uses the Wampler Brad Paisley Deluxe Drive.
-Channel one on this pedal is based off of the Wampler Underdog Overdrive pedal.
+Channel one on this pedal is based on the Wampler Underdog Overdrive pedal.
 This was a pedal Brian made for a charity project and was never mass produced.
 Brad has used one in his rig since he first got his.
 This is a great and very versatile overdrive.
 It is very responsive and reactive using your volume control on the guitar.

 Channel two is based on the Nobels Overdrive and the original Paisley Drive.
 Both channels are extremely useful and stack well.
 The side switches help with more tonal options.
 This pedal likes both types of music, single coil and humbucking.

 The Wampler Faux Tape Echo is the delay pedal he relies on.
 First, he likes delay pedals with tap tempos.
 It is easier to dial in the right delay speed this way.
-Next is the fact it is a digital pedal with a ton of options and features but it sounds like an analog tape style echo.
+Next is the fact it is a digital pedal with a ton of options and features but it sounds like an analog tape-style echo.
 Great pedal that is very versatile.